chyves/chyves/README.md

 CONTRIBUTING.md       Ways to contribute to this project.
 CREDITS.md            See who has contributed to this project.
-LICENSE               BSD 2-Clause License notice. man/chyves.8.txt      man page in text format.
+LICENSE               BSD 2-Clause License notice.
+Makefile              Used to install chyves from GitHub clone. man/chyves.8.txt      man page in text format.
 README.md             This document.
 TODO.md               Project goals.